Notice of a Change Healthcare Third-Party Incident

 Your Lifestyle Matters for Managing GERD

 You can also reduce GERD symptoms by maintaining a healthy weight.
-If you have excess weight, it can put pressure on the base of the esophagus, worsening GERD symptoms.
+If you have excess weight, it can put pressure on the base of your esophagus, worsening GERD symptoms.

 There is no one-size-fits-all approach to managing GERD.
-A combination of changes to your eating habits, the foods you eat, lifestyle, medication and even surgery can help you manage your symptoms and disease.
+A combination of changes to your eating habits, the foods you eat, lifestyle, over-the-counter and prescription medications, and even surgery can help you manage your symptoms and disease.